SSI - Applying for Additional BenefitsUpdated April 10, 2022 Supplemental Security Income (SSI)

 SSI stands for Supplemental Security Income.
 Supplemental Security Income is a federal public assistance program for disabled individuals and people age sixty-five or older whose income and assets are below the SSI limits.

 SSI is intended to supplement other benefits that you are eligible to receive.
-For this reason, when you apply for SSI, you will be required to apply for other benefits such as Social Security Disability, workers’ compensation, V.A.
-Compensation, and private retirement or disability benefits.
+For this reason, when you apply for SSI, you will be required to apply for other benefits such as Social Security Disability, workers’ compensation, VA disability compensation, and private retirement or disability benefits.
 In addition to applying, you must pursue approval by providing everything the other benefit program requests for your application.
 If you are denied benefits because you did not fully pursue your claim for other benefits, your SSI benefits could be terminated.
 If you are denied for other reasons, you will usually be required to appeal.